Penguin-Lover69/Trading-Journal-App/README.md

 Features

 Trade logging (entry, exit, position size, etc.)

 Profit/Loss tracking

 Screenshot attachment

 Performance analytics

 Notes and reflections

 Trading stratagies

 Set goals

 Multiple accounts added

 Full screen mode

 For use offline

 ---------------------

 Installation

-Download the .html file
+Download the .html file.

-Open it in web browser (I have tested it in brave and chrome) On the account creation screen, enter whatever username you want - This is only stored locally and not connected to internet.
+Open it in web browser (I have tested it in brave and chrome)

+On the account creation screen, enter whatever username you want - This is only stored locally and not connected to internet

 ---------------------